 HEAL stands for Humanism Evolving Through Arts and Literature.
-Bringing together writing and art from a variety of sources, HEAL acts as a platform where medical students share their growth and development, where faculty and staff impart their knowledge gained from experience, and where members of the community express how health and healing have impacted their lives.
-HEAL strives to bridge the growing gap between patients and their providers while producing a meaningful creative outlet for those who participate in the publication of its quarterly issue and annual literary journal.
-Students, faculty, staff, and members of the community affiliated with the FSU COM are encouraged to submit their art and literary works.
+Bringing together writing and art from a variety of sources, HEAL is a platform where medical students share their growth and development, where faculty and staff impart their knowledge gained from experience, and where members of the community express how health and healing have impacted their lives.
+HEAL strives to bridge the growing gap between patients and their providers while producing a meaningful creative outlet for those who participate in the publication of its digital quarterly issue and annual print journal.
+Students, faculty, staff, and members of the community are encouraged to submit their art and literary works.
 For each group, HEAL serves a different purpose.

 For students, HEAL seeks to:

 - Provide an artistic outlet to alleviate the stresses of medical education.